mmbman/Katagiri/1981-11-21-Blue-Cliff-Record-Case-25-Talk-1.md

 #### 0:00

-The twenty-fifth case of the Blue Cliff Record:
+**Katagiri Roshi**: The twenty-fifth case of the Blue Cliff Record:

 > The hermit of Lotus Flower Peak held up his staff and showed it to the assembly saying, “When the ancients got here, why didn’t they consent to stay here?”
 >